Go back

 IS YOUR PROGRAM ACCREDITED?

-The Master of Speech-Language Pathology (MSLP) residential education program in speech-language pathology at Austin Peay State University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
-Candidacy is a “preaccreditation” status with the CAA, awarded to developing or emerging programs for a maximum period of 5 years.
+The Master of Speech-Language Pathology (MSLP) education program in speech-language pathology (residential) at Austin Peay State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 WHAT DEGREE DO I NEED TO BE ELIGIBLE FOR THE GRADUATE PROGRAM IN SPEECH-LANGUAGE PATHOLOGY?